SamirKhansa/azure-ai-chatbot/README.md

 - Prompt customization for system role (topic-specific responses)

 - RAG knowledgebase for document-based answers

+- Vector similarity search for accurate retrieval

+- References to original document sources in chatbot replies

 - Deployed solution in Azure for live access
 --